allie247/Input-Validation-Program/README.md

 I created a C++ program that validates all types of input in a user-friendly manner.

-* My main program prompts the user for the following types of data:
+* My main method prompts the user for the following types of data:

 | Type of input | Definition                                                        |
 |---------------|-------------------------------------------------------------------|